Human research ethics committee

 What are the submission requirements?

-- A completed Research Submission Cover Sheet and Checklist (see Important Resources section)
+A completed SVHAC HREC Research Submission Cover Sheet (see Resources section below)

 - Cover letter signed by the Principal Investigator including:

-- sponsor or prinicipal researcher details for invoice purposes
+sponsor or principal researcher details for invoice purposes

 - Resumes of researchers and key staff involved in study